hegerdes/IT-Sec-Lecture/FinalExam/ReadMe.md

 ```
 This command gets wrapped in a python subprocess call.

+**Alternative:** Usage of ssh lib paramiko.
+This creates *one* ssh connection and shares it with all ProxyClients.
+Gives more control and is more elegant

 ### Task 1.3 & 1.4
 Both server and client are using the *Tunnel* class form the *BaseProxy*.
-It creates a TCP socket-server that listens on the host:port provided by the config. *Tunnel* requieres a custem handler that gets called every time a request arrives at the server or client.
+It creates a TCP socket-server that listens on the host:port provided by the config. *Tunnel* requires a custom handler that gets called every time a request arrives at the server or client.
 These handlers are implemented in *proxy_client.py* and *proxy_server.py*.

-These handlers first exchange some flags to ensure compatility and sets up the rely logik on succsses.
+These handlers first exchange some flags to ensure combability and sets up the rely logic on successes.
 Else the connection is closed.

 ---